Create a Website Account - Manage notification subscriptions, save form progress and more.

 All backflow prevention assemblies must be tested at least annually and immediately following any repair, maintenance, or relocation.
 Assemblies that repeatedly fail may require more frequent testing or replacement.

 It is the responsibility of the property owner to ensure the assembly is in good operating condition.
-A person who is state-certified in backflow assembly testing must perform the test and submit the results to the City of Killeen.
+A person who is state certified in backflow assembly testing must perform the test and submit the results to Backflow Solutions, Inc (BSI).
 If any repair work or maintenance is performed, the assembly must be retested immediately.
-All test results must be submitted to the City of Killeen.
-The Certified Tester should mail or bring the original test results to the City at:
+All test results must be submitted to Backflow Solutions, Inc (BSI).
+The Certified Tester should mail, email, or submit online the original test results to Backflow Solutions, Inc (BSI):